 - Preheat oven to 350 degrees F and grease the sides and bottom of a springform pan really well with coconut oil, vegan butter or spray with cooking spray.
 You can use cake pan or square baking dish as well.

-- In a medium mixing bowl, lightly beat the eggs and add applesauce, milk, agave and vanilla extract.
+- In a medium mixing bowl, lightly beat the eggs and add applesauce, milk, honey (maple syrup) and vanilla extract.
 Whisk to combine.

-- To make the ganache, in a small bowl whisk together agave nectar, coconut oil and vanilla extract.
-Add cocoa powder and whisk again until smooth.
+- To make the ganache, in a small bowl whisk together maple syrup, coconut oil and vanilla extract.
+Add cacao powder and whisk again until smooth.
 Place in the fridge to thicken a bit, for about 20 minutes.
 You want ganache to be the consistency of melted chocolate.